andrasq/node-quickq/Readme.md

 - `concurrency` - how many jobs to process concurrently (default 10)
 - `scheduler` - type of job scheduling desired.
 Default is first-come-first-served.
-    - `"fair"` - the built-in "fair-share" scheduler runs each job type in proportion to the number waiting, not to exceed 80% those running.
+    - `"fair"` - the built-in "fair-share" scheduler runs each job type in proportion to the number waiting, not to exceed 80%

 ### q.push( payload [,callback(err, ret)] )